ryandotsmith/f-lock/readme.md

 # f-lock

 Much like the whims of a wild river, unexpected events can cause internet services to fail in catastrophic ways.
 Civil engineers tame rivers, like the Mississippi, by employing a variety of methods to protect against catastrophe -- one of these methods involves building locks to quickly redirect the flow of water to another channel.
+Similarly, in the event of an internet service catastrophy, f-lock will block flow into the failed service.

 ## Arch